 Assessment of risk of bias

 The Hoy Risk of Bias Tool (RoBT)[15] was used to assess methodological bias.
 The RoBT consists of 10 items evaluating external (4 items) and internal (6 items) validity.
-Studies were classified as having a low risk of bias when 8 or more of the 10 items were answered as “yes (low risk)”, a moderate risk of bias when 6 to 7 of the questions were answered as “yes (low risk)” and a high risk of bias when 5 or fewer questions were answered as “yes (low risk)”[16].
+Studies were classified as having a low risk of bias when 8 or more of the 10 items were answered as “yes (low risk),” a moderate risk of bias when 6 to 7 of the questions were answered as “yes (low risk),” and a high risk of bias when 5 or fewer questions were answered as “yes (low risk)”[16].

 Statistical analysis